project-kaat/nanoAssistant/README.md

 PC power state detection and auxiliary peripheral device control with an Arduino board.

-This repository contains material for this `blog article`.
+This repository contains material for this [blog article](https://project-kaat.github.io/articles/nanoAssistant/nanoAssistant.html).

 ## Structure